Skip to main content

 break;

-case 'subscriptionSucceeded':
+case 'purchaseSucceeded':

-// Handle a subscription success event
+// Handle a purchase success event

 // e.g. navigate to a premium page